sachingsachin/machine-learning-notes/README.md

 2. No need to find out a right value of step-size **α**
 3. No need to do feature scaling

 However, its only disadvantage is that the matrix operations involved here are of the O(n<sup>3</sup>) which makes it very costly when n is more than 10,000.
-At that point, it is sometimes advisable to fall back to gradient descent to speed up calculations.
+At that point, it is sometimes advisable to fall back to gradient descent (with order as O(kn<sup>2</sup>)) to speed up calculations.